Exact plane symmetric black bounce with a perfect-fluid exterior obeying a linear equation of state: Regularity of the bifurcation -surface

 Using the tortoise coordinate $x_*:=\int H(x)^{-1}\D x$, we define the null Kruskal-Szekeres coordinates $U$ and $V$ by

 where $u:=t-x_*$ and $v:=t+x_*$.
-For a non-degenerate outer Killing horizon, characterized by $H_1>0$, $x=x_{\rm h}$ corresponds to $x_*\to -\infty$ and $UV= 0$.
+For a nondegenerate outer Killing horizon characterized by $H_1>0$, $x=x_{\rm h}$ corresponds to $x_*\to -\infty$ and $UV= 0$.
 The upper (lower) sign in the definition of $U$ in Eq.~(\ref{def-UV}) corresponds to $x>(<)x_{\rm h}$.
-Then, the metric (\ref{metric-Buchdahl}) in the quasi-global coordinates is written in the null Kruskal-Szekeres coordinates as
+The metric (\ref{metric-Buchdahl}) in the quasiglobal coordinates is then written in the null Kruskal-Szekeres coordinates as